Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 };
 ```

 __NOTE:__ You will need to configure your connector with connection details before starting your application or it will fail to start.
-For additional configuration details, refer to the connector.
+For additional configuration details, refer to the data connector's documentation.

-### API Builder Models
-Your connector tables will be listed uner the Models section of the console.
-You can now click on the gear icon to the right of the table names and generate flow based apis.

 Once you've configured your MySQL configuration files located under `<dir>/conf` you can start up your API Builder project and visit the console (normally found under `localhost:8080/console`).
 Your connector will be listed under on the Connectors tab of the console.

 ![Connectors](./images/Connectors-Tab.png)

-Your MySQL tables will be listed under the Models tab of the console.
+### API Builder Models
+The data connector will create Models to represent the objects in it's schema.
+For an RDBMS database this is each table, for a NoSql this is each collection.
+These Models are visible in the the Models section of the console.

 ![Models](./images/Models-Tab.png)

+You can generate a flow based CRUD API for each Model by click on the gear icon to the right of the table names and selecting generate flow based apis.

+If the standard CRUD API is not sufficient to your business needs you import your own API definition and implement the business logic in a custom flow with full access to your models.

 ### How do you use them in your flow?
-To use the connector model in a flow, select the Flow icon for one of the generated endpoints for the connector; for example, for the Find all mysqlPersons endpoint.
+To use the model in a flow, select the Flow icon for one of the generated endpoints for the connector; for example, for the Find all mysqlPersons endpoint.
 The API Orchestration page with all loaded connectors, flow-nodes, and so forth is displayed.
 For additional information on using a connector model in a flow, refer to [Manage Flows](https://wiki.appcelerator.org/display/AB4/Manage+Flows).

 ![Flow](./images/Flow.png)